 The foliage resembles a maple leaf.
 They feature three to five lobes and are 4" to 9" long.
 During spring and summer, they are medium or dark green, shifting to yellowish-brown in the fall.

 This is a monoecious tree that blooms in the spring.
 The female flowers are red and the male ones yellow.

 A cluster of achene fruits form into a 1" ball that hangs from the branch.
 When it is first created it is green, gradually changing to shades of brown as it becomes mature.

 One way to figure out that this is a London plane-tree and not the American sycamore is to note that it forms two or three balls per set.
 The American sycamore only produces one fruit ball per stem.

 The London plane-tree can be used as a street and lawn tree in cities since it is highly resistant to pollution and removes it from the air.
 It also works well in planting strips because the roots can tolerate small spaces with soil compaction.

-However, this tree can grow to an impressive size and will be messy from fallen fruits, twigs and bark.
-The roots may also cause damage to buildings, sidewalks and driveways, so choose your location wisely.
+This tree can grow to an impressive size and will be messy from fallen fruits, twigs and bark.
+The roots may also cause damage to buildings, sidewalks, and driveways, so choose your location wisely.